ArlynGajilanTR/ShiftSmart/ARCHITECTURE.md

 Orchestrates AI-powered schedule creation:

 1. Fetches all active employees
-2. Gets shift preferences for each
+2. Gets shift preferences for each (including confirmation status)
-3. Builds context for Claude
+3. Builds context for Claude with preference confirmation indicators
 4. Generates assignments with role balancing
 5. Validates for conflicts before returning

+**Preference Confirmation Awareness:**

+The AI scheduler distinguishes between confirmed and pending preferences:

+- **CONFIRMED preferences**: Reviewed and approved by a team leader.
+Treated as high-priority soft constraints by Claude.
+- **PENDING preferences**: Submitted by staff but not yet approved.
+Still used by Claude, but treated as lower-priority hints.

+This is surfaced to Claude in two ways:

+1. `SYSTEM_PROMPT` includes instructions to prioritize confirmed over pending preferences
+2. Each employee's data in `buildUserPrompt` includes a `Preference Status: CONFIRMED` or `PENDING` indicator

+The API returns `unconfirmed_preferences_count` so the UI can warn schedulers when many preferences haven't been reviewed.

 ### Authentication